finmoorhouse/hti/src/episodes/75-eric-schwitzgebel.md

 **Eric Schwitzgebel**

-That's pretty sophisticated.
+That's pretty sophisticated!
 I mean, humans have that, but maybe not babies and maybe not dogs.
 And definitely not frogs.

 **Fin**